googleads/googleads-mobile-ios-mediation/adapters/Vpon/BuildScript/README.md

 Project Directory->Drop_Framework_And_Headers.

 ## Build Instructions
-- To build a static library, select target scheme (FatAdapter).
-Edit scheme to Release OR Build.
-- Clean and Run/Archive.
 - To build a framework, select target scheme (Framework).
 Edit scheme to Release OR Build.
 - Clean and Run/Archive.